 Unsurprisingly I say, unequivocally, no.

-There are a multitude of pricing options available to firms without firms needing to resort back to and retain time based billing.It of course goes without saying that if you retain any form of time based billing you need to retain timesheets, but if you truly want to move away from billing by the hour you must not only (eventually) ditch all time based billing but also burn your timesheets.
-I elaborate on the reasons I say this in this piece penned for Lawyers Weekly "Why timesheets are damaging to your practice".
+There are a multitude of pricing options available to firms without firms needing to retain time based billing.It of course goes without saying that if you have any form of time based billing you need to keep timesheets, but if you genuinely want to move away from billing by the hour you must not only ditch all time based billing but also burn your timesheets.
+I elaborate on the reasons I say this in this Lawyers Weekly article "Why timesheets are damaging to your practice".

 The reasons often given for retaining timesheets have been debunked over and over.
 See for example this post "Timesheets are terrible cost accountants"

-Or this interview of one of Australia's most experienced and respected Legal Cost Assessors Liz Harris from Allocatur Consulting on "Why clients want to pay for results not time" discussing how you can practise law without timesheets.
+Or this interview of one of Australia's most experienced and respected Legal Cost Lawyers my friend and business colleague Liz Harris from on "Why clients want to pay for results not time" talking about how you can practise law without timesheets.

-Educating and teaching professionals to price by value and not by time is not of itself difficult.
+Educating and teaching professionals to value price is not of itself difficult.
 What is difficult is the amount of unlearning professionals have to do.
 Regrettably some will never, or will never want to,unlearn.